Group of employees playing fast-paced 60-second games in a corporate meeting room for team building fun.

 A: A towel.

-Application: This is servant leadership.
-Leaders gain value by absorbing the difficulties of the team they serve.
+Application: This reflects servant leadership.
+Leaders add value by taking on the challenges their team faces.

 7. The Innovation Paradox